briankwest/passkey/README.md

 RPID=localhost
 RP_NAME=Passkey Demo
 ORIGIN=http://localhost:3000
+# User verification: 'required' (always require PIN), 'preferred' (optional PIN), 'discouraged' (no PIN)
+USER_VERIFICATION=preferred
 ```

 ### Port Configuration
 - **Frontend**: 3000
 - **Backend**: 5001 (changed from 5000 to avoid macOS AirPlay conflict)
 - **PostgreSQL**: 5432

+### YubiKey/Security Key Configuration

+The `USER_VERIFICATION` environment variable controls PIN requirements:

+- **`required`**: Always require PIN/biometric verification
+  - Most secure option
+  - May require setting up a PIN on the security key first

+- **`preferred`** (default): Use PIN/biometric if available
+  - Balances security and usability
+  - Works with keys that have PIN and those without

+- **`discouraged`**: Don't prompt for PIN/biometric
+  - Least secure but most convenient
+  - Suitable for low-risk environments

+**Note**: Some security keys always require PIN regardless of this setting if they've been configured with one.

 ## 🐛 Troubleshooting